ICJIA/nospaces-filename-fixer/audit-log-rules.md

 ## Structure
 Each audit log entry must include:
-- Date of change (YYYY-MM-DD format)
+- Date of change (YYYY-MM-DD format) using the current date when the change is made
 - Brief descriptive title in parentheses
 - 1-2 sentence summary of the change
 - List of all files modified with brief descriptions of changes
 - Entries in reverse chronological order (newest at top)

+**Important**: Always use the current date when creating entries, not placeholder or example dates.
+This ensures the audit log accurately reflects when changes were actually made.

 ## Content Requirements
 When updating the audit log: